 Endnotes are fine, though not necessary.
 They should contain the title of the work, the author, the date of publication, and the relevant page number.

 We may make minor changes, mostly in the interests of clarity and economy.
 Major ones will be discussed with you.

 Provide a short biographical note (no more than a few sentences) at the bottom of your submission.
 You can include your Twitter handle.

-We are a quarterly, and in some cases may need up to a month to respond to you.
+We are a quarterly, and in some cases may need up to eight weeks to respond to you.
 If you have not heard back from us by then, feel free to follow up.